 On mobile devices, the story is different.
 PC and Console GPUs are brute-force monsters that can pull as much electricity as they need from the power grid.
 Mobile GPUs are limited to a tiny battery, so they need to be a lot more power efficient.

 To be more efficient, mobile GPUs attempt to avoid overdraw.
 This means, the same pixel on the screen being rendered (as in, with lighting calculation, etc.) more than once.
 Imagine a town with several buildings, GPUs don't know what is visible and what is hidden until they draw it.
 A house might be drawn and then another house in front of it (rendering happened twice for the same pixel!).
 PC GPUs normally don't care much about this and just throw more pixel processors to the hardware to increase performance (but this also increases power consumption).

-On mobile, pulling more power is not an option, so a technique called “Tile Based Rendering” is used (almost every mobile hardware uses a variant of it), which divide the screen into a grid.
+On mobile, pulling more power is not an option, so a technique called "Tile Based Rendering" is used (almost every mobile hardware uses a variant of it), which divides the screen into a grid.
 Each cell keeps the list of triangles drawn to it and sorts them by depth to minimize overdraw.
 This technique improves performance and reduces power consumption, but takes a toll on vertex performance.
-As a result, less vertices and triangles can be processed for drawing.
+As a result, fewer vertices and triangles can be processed for drawing.

 Generally, this is not so bad, but there is a corner case on mobile that must be avoided, which is to have small objects with a lot of geometry within a small portion of the screen.
 This forces mobile GPUs to put a lot of strain on a single screen cell, considerably decreasing performance (as all the other cells must wait for it to complete in order to display the frame).